 NFTs are valuable because they give you full ownership over the piece.
 Essentially, it’s like buying an original Georgia O’Keefe painting.
 Other people can download the file or look at the image, but they don’t own the actual painting.
-Like traditional paintings from famous artists, there’s only one NFT–and only one person can hold ownership at a time.
+Like traditional paintings from famous artists, there’s only one Non-Fungible Token–and only one person can hold ownership at a time.

 Are NFTs An Investment?

 Ultimately, it’s hard to predict how well your Non-Fungible Token will do in the future.
 Since each NFT is one-of-a-kind, you probably won’t have to deal with market oversaturation.
 However, market trends and new technology can affect the value of your Non-Fungble Token when you place it back on the market.
 Some people have bought NFTs for a few thousand dollars and sold them for a massive profit, while others had to take a price drop when they sold their Non-Fungible Tokens.